 RH Group is the largest veneer-cum-plywood manufacturer in Malaysia (Jaya Tiasa Holdings Berhad).
 In 1995, we built the first particleboard factory in Sarawak (Subur Tiasa Holdings Berhad).
 Since then, the RH Group is also a key player in the production of laminated boards and other forms of value-added timber products.
 By processing wood wastes, our downstream processing activities help minimise wastage of valuable timber resources and improve environmental control by reducing the need for open burning or dumping of wood wastes.

 In recent years, our success has facilitated our move beyond local borders.
-We have set up timber processing facilities in Papua New Guinea, Africa, China, Russia, and New Zealand.
+We have set up timber processing facilities in Papua New Guinea, Africa, China, and Russia.

 Oil Palm Plantations